volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 For example, we could trust a getter that delivers a constant value to be working fine, if that is the current business requirement.

-But it would not necessary remain trivial.
+But it would not necessarily remain trivial.

 Businesses tend to grow and change their requirements according to their needs, and trivial code acquires complexity and remains untested.